clokep/clokep.github.io/content/articles/thoughts-on-applying-to-gsoc.rst

 This is just a few ideas of what I look for when reviewing a Google Summer of Code application.
 To repeat, try to understand an organization's members, get involved and gain experience, try to build an accurate schedule.
-One additional, thing I'd like to add is to `respect your mentors time`_, especially for GSoC, many mentors are volunteers!
+An additional thing I'd like to add is to `respect your mentors time`_, especially for GSoC, many mentors are volunteers!
 You'll likely be working on their project **more** than they do during GSoC!

 Please let me know if you have any additions or comments!
 If you have specific questions that pertain to your application at Mozilla, please `contact`_ me individually.

 .. _Google Summer of Code: https://developers.google.com/open-source/gsoc/